 MERIT (Metacognitive Reflection and Insight Therapy) is a manual-based model of psychotherapy designed for people in the process of recovery from schizophrenia and other forms of severe mental illness.

-Developed by Paul Lysaker, PhD and colleagues, MERIT offers a model of psychotherapy that can be used by clinicians from differing orientations to enhance their client’s metacognitive capacities.
+Developed by Paul Lysaker, PhD and colleagues, MERIT is a model of psychotherapy amenable to clinicians working from a variety of orientations who are interested in helping their clients to improve their metacognitive capacities.

 - Metacognitive deficits observed in schizophrenia and other severe mental illnesses interfere with the ability to make sense of one’s life and to chart a course to recovery.